You’ve survived. Now it’s time to learn to live with freedom.

 - Invitation to an optional post - programme group check-in

-- 12 weeks live, guided workshops led by Lejla Duati.
+- Bi-weekly guided recovery workshops led by Lejla Duati.

 - 4 weeks of structured aftercare and reflection groups.